New Build Air Testing

 Air Tightness Solutions provides a cost-effective solution for your Domestic Air Tightness testing requirements for the small developer to the large housing contractor.
 We provide a nationwide air pressure testing service that is delivered within 72 hours of your order.
 All new build air testing and domestic air tests are undertaken by ATTMA accredited engineers to ATTMA TSL1.
 Air pressure testing in new houses, as well as other dwellings, should be done after the construction is complete.
 To ensure your new build is prepared, read our blog post.

-New Build Air Testing – Part L1 Compliance
+New Build Air Testing – Do I need an air test?

 Current legislation requires a sample of all newly built houses to be air tested to ensure compliance with Part L of the Building Regulations in England and Wales and Section 6 of the Scottish Building Standards.
 An Energy Performance Certificate cannot be issued without an Air Tightness Test Certificate.
 Your air leakage testing results must have an air permeability figure specified in the design SAP calculations.
 For one or two units, airtightness testing is not mandatory, but an assumed air leakage rate above the industry norm must be made, which may cause your overall assessment to fail.